GregoryMason/NWEN241-2016-Exam/test.md

 <br>
 <details style="color:brown">
   <summary style="color:black">
-  <b>(b) [6 Marks]</b> Explain how the Stack, Heap and Data Segment sections are used in program memory and how those sections relate to compile-time or run-time memory allocation.
+  <b>(b) [6 Marks]</b> Explain how the Stack, Heap and Data Segment sections are used in program memory and how these sections relate to compile-time or run-time memory allocation.
   </summary>

 ---
-* **Stack** <br>Used at run time to track the program as it's running.
+* **Stack** <br>Used at run-time to track the program as it's running.
 Each time a function is called a 'stack frame' gets added to the stack which contains all the automatic/temporary variables and other information relating to that instance of the function being called.
 Stack frames must at minimum contain a return address denoting where the program should return to once the frame is fulfilled.
 * **Heap** <br>Used for dynamic memory allocation in run-time.
 Memory in the Heap is managed through the use of <span style="font-family:monospace">malloc</span>, <span style="font-family:monospace">realloc</span>, <span style="font-family:monospace">calloc</span>, and <span style="font-family:monospace">free</span>.
-* **Data Segment** <br>Stores the values for all global variables and static variables.
-Split into 2 segments: "initialized" for variables that are declared with specific starting values, and "uninitialized" for variables that don't have specified starting values.
+* **Data Segment** <br>Stores the values for all global variables and static variables at compile-time.
+It is split into 2 segments: "initialized" for variables that are declared with specific starting values, and "uninitialized" for variables that don't have specified starting values.

 ---